Peruibeloko/typewriter/README.md

 ### `GET /post` - Get all posts

-Returns all posts using pagination
+Returns a listing of the title, creation timestamp, author and title of all posts in a paginated fashion

 Control results using the `page` and `limit` (default is 10) query parameters.